Call for Submissions

 The Kroc Institute for International Peace Studies at Notre Dame was inspired by the shared vision of Rev. Theodore M. Hesburgh, C.S.C. and Mrs. Joan B. Kroc for a world without the threat of a nuclear holocaust.
 Although many years have passed since then, nuclear weapons remain a global concern, and we face new challenges in the rise of religious fundamentalism, the persistent use of violence, and new waves of global epidemic and environmental crisis.

 In today’s world, the field of peace studies seeks to apply new approaches, born of technological innovation and widespread globalization, to the challenges that have persisted into each new generation.
 At the same time, as new crises and threats have emerged, lessons are learned from revisiting established approaches like non-violence and strategic peacebuilding.
 How can the new frontiers of peace studies shed light on persisting challenges?
 How can traditional peacebuilding approaches be applied to the world’s new challenges?

-The conference committee seeks submissions from undergraduate and graduate students for paper or poster presentations, workshops, panel or roundtable discussions, media displays or artwork, and other innovative presentations of their research that explore this theme.
+The conference committee seeks submissions from undergraduate and graduate students for paper or poster presentations, workshops, roundtable discussions, panels, media displays or artwork, and other innovative presentations of their research that explore this theme.

 Interested students should submit an abstract or description of their project (no more than 500 words) and a short biography summarizing their academic interests and background (no more than 250 words).

-Proposals can be submitted at http://tinyurl.com/peacecon-submit-2014 or via the link at the top of this page.
-The deadline for submission was Monday, January 27, 2014.
+Proposals can be submitted at http://tinyurl.com/peacecon-submit-2015 or via the the link at the top of this page.

-A printable PDF version of the call can be downloaded here: Call for Papers.
+A printable PDF version of the call can be downloaded here: Call for Papers 2015.